1. Swap out the required dependencies

 3. Modify the CMS package scripts

-Now we need to modify the CMS package scripts to replace thebasehub
+Now we need to modify the CMS package scripts to replace thebasehub commands with content-collections.

 packages/cms/package.json